AlexLarra/internator/README.md

- # Becario
+# Internator

- Becario is a Ruby-based CLI tool that automates iterative pull request improvements using OpenAI's Codex.
+Internator is a Ruby-based CLI tool that automates iterative pull request improvements using OpenAI's Codex.
 It cycles through objectives, makes incremental changes, commits via your shell functions, and optionally waits between iterations.

  ## Requirements